 A program of one-off exhibits explores individual stories and aspects of German Jewish life, in particular highlighting the work of artists, writers and thinkers.

 The Jewish Museum is in the suburb of Kreuzberg, south of the River Spree.
 The closest subway is Hallesches Tor.

 Tours & Tickets

-Gain skip-the-line entry to the iconic Reichstag Dome and free entry to more than 50 top museums and attractions with a Berlin City Pass.
-Delivered direct to ...
+Gain skip-the-line entry to the iconic Reichstag Dome and free entry to up to 50 top museums and attractions with a Berlin City Pass.
+Tickets are valid for ...
 Read more

 Duration: Valid for 2, 3 or 6 days